 ISRO’s Mars Orbiter Mission (Mangalyan), India

 The Mars Orbiter Mission (MOM), also known as Mangalyan, is a Mars exploration spacecraft designed and developed by the Indian Space Research Organisation (ISRO).
 The spacecraft lifted off on 5 November 2013 from the first launch pad of Satish Dhawan Space Centre SHAR located at Srihairkota, Andhra Pradesh, India.
+It successfully entered Martian orbit on 24 September 2014 at 7.30am IST.

 Design of India's Mars orbiter spacecraft